alexkasongo/nuxt-api-example/static/markdown/HomeContent.md

-## A couple things that are setup for this example that could be of interest to someone...
+## Note...

-- Nuxt's fetch() method is used to fill our Vuex Store for our posts listing page and for the dynamic post page for individual post
+- Axios is used to retrieve a data object from an external API.
+This data object is used to to fill our Vuex Store.
+State is past down from our Vuex Store to the Posts page.
+Using each post's UID we are able to filter all the posts.
 - The head property for the dynamic post route is using the title property from the returned post object to set the meta title property
-- We're using Nuxt's nuxtServerInit method to handle displaying the correct post on the dynamic post route if the page's content is delivered via server
+- We're using persistent state to store state to local storage.
+This allows for the not to break on posts/post page reloads.

-### Other project info
+- We're using Nuxt's nuxtServerInit method to handle displaying the correct post on the dynamic post route if the page's content is delivered via server.
+We're also using it to create correct route names for static site deploy.

-- Nuxt Modules are used to add Bulma, markdown-it, and font-awesome
+### More...

-- Axios is used as a Nuxt plugin and it is setup with a baseURL for our demo API
+- Nuxt Modules are used to add Beufy and markdown-it.
-- The menu.js file inside the middleware directory is used to handle closing the mobile dropdown menu once a link is selected
+- Axios is used as a Nuxt plugin, which is added durin the npx create-nuxt-app.
-- I am using Netlify for hosting this example as a static site
+- I am using Githup pages for hosting this example as a static site.